retaildevcrews/capi-in-codespaces/docs/1-kind-cluster.md

     ```bash

     # verify the control plane is up
-    # INITIALIZED column should be true
+    # wait until INITIALIZED column is true before to move on to the next step
     kubectl get kubeadmcontrolplane

+    # alternatively, you can run the following command to wait until the condition has been met or timeout exceeded.
+    kubectl wait kubeadmcontrolplane --all --for=condition=Ready --timeout=120s

     ```